comradedakota/drxyz/content/posts/youre-already-antifa.md

 +++
 draft = false
 date = 2025-10-27T16:56:37-08:00
-title = "Kill Your Masters"
-description = "You're Already 'Antifa': Start Thinking Like An Enemy Of The State" slug = "youre-already-antifa" authors = ["Dakota Raine"] tags = [
+title = "You're Already 'Antifa': Start Thinking Like An Enemy Of The State" description = "A follow-up to JustSecurity's piece on the possibility of Antifa receiving an FTO designation" slug = "youre-already-antifa" authors = ["Dakota Raine"] tags = [